fsuri/Pequin-Artifact/RunningExperiments.md

       - "client_threads_per_process": [[1]],
          - "client_threads_per_process" specifies the number of client threads run by each client process.
    - The *absolute total number* of clients used by an experiment is: **Total clients** *= max(client_total, num_servers x client_node_per_server x client_processes_per_client_node) *x client_threads_per_process*.
 For example, for Pesto (1 shard) "num_servers" = 6, for Peloton (unreplicated) "num_servers" = 1, and for Peloton-SMR "num_servers" = 4.

-   - To determine the peak **Total clients** settings we ran a *series* of client settings for each experiment.
-For simple cross-validation purposes this is not necessary - If you do however want to, you can run multiple settings automatically by specifying a list of client settings.
-For example:
+   - An example client series:
       - "client_total": [[5, 10, 20, 30, 20]],
       - "client_processes_per_client_node": [[8, 8, 8, 8, 8]],
       - "client_threads_per_process": [[1, 1, 1, 1, 2]]
-   - For convenience, we have included such series (in comments) in all configuration files.
-To use them, uncomment them (by removing the underscore `_`) and comment out the pre-specified single settings (by adding an underscore `_`).
-   -

 #### Starting an experiment:
 You are ready to start an experiment.
 The JSON configs we used can be found under `Pequin-Artifact/experiment-configs/<PATH>/<config>.json`. **Note that** all microbenchmark configs are Pesto (Pequin) exclusive.

 Run: `python3 <PATH>/Pequin-Artifact/experiment-scripts/run_multiple_experiments.py <PATH>Pequin-Artifact/experiment-configs/<PATH>/<config>.json` and wait!

-Optional: To monitor experiment progress you can ssh into a server machine (us-east-1-0) and run htop.
+Optional: To monitor experiment progress you can ssh into a server machine (e.g., us-east-1-0) and run htop.
 During the experiment run-time the cpus will be loaded (to different degrees depending on contention and client count).

 ### 4) Parsing outputs